lucbarn/snake-game/README.md

 ## Auto mode

-The auto mode can be selected by clicking on the respective button.
-The game mode can be selected before the game starts but it can also be changed when the game has already started.
+The auto mode can be selected by clicking on the respective button before the game starts.
+The game mode can also be changed when the game has already started.

-A breadth-first search is used to find the shortest path to the food block.
-The sequence of moves is then used to reach the position of the food block.
+A breadth-first search is used to find the shortest path to the food block and to obtain the sequence of moves to reach it.
+The position of the snake's head is stored in a set in order to keep the time and space complexity of the search under control.
+Even tough it  does not in itself represent a visited state since the position of the other blocks should also be considered, it works well in most practical cases.

+## Example

+The game can be played at http://snake-game-js-project.s3-website.eu-central-1.amazonaws.com